bloom-housing/bloom/README.md

 - `sites/partners` is the site designed for housing developers, property managers, and city/county (jurisdiction) employees.
 For application management, it offers the ability to view, edit, and export applications for listings and other administrative tasks.
 For listing management, it offers the ability to create, edit, and publish listings.
 A login is required to use the Partners Portal.
 - Visit [sites/partners/README](https://github.com/bloom-housing/bloom/blob/main/sites/partners/README.md) for more details.

-In some cases for the sites folder, production deployments in jurisdictions will diverge to accomodate customizations. [housingbayarea](https://github.com/housingbayarea/bloom) is a fork of Bloom core for multiple Bay Area jurisdictions which is lightly customized for each jurisdiction.
-In this fork, our jurisdictions are each a separate branch.
+In some cases for the sites folder, production deployments in jurisdictions will diverge to accommodate customizations.
+For example, [housingbayarea](https://github.com/housingbayarea/bloom) (HBA) is a fork of Bloom core that supports multiple Bay Area jurisdictions, which is lightly customized for each jurisdiction.
+In HBA, our jurisdictions are each a separate branch.

 ---

 - `api` is the container for the key backend services (e.g. listings, applications, users).
 Information is stored in a Postgres database and served over HTTPS to the front-end (either at build time for things that can be server-rendered, or at run time).
-Most services are part of a NestJS application which allows for consolidated operation in one runtime environment.
-Services expose a REST API, and aren't expected to have any UI other than for debugging.
+Services expose a REST API.
 - Visit [api/README](https://github.com/bloom-housing/bloom/blob/main/api/README.md) for more details.

 ---